FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 last ten years or so, until the Limerick Communications office ceased to

 exist in 2013.
-The service was funded by a combination of funds from the--- 10
+The service was funded by a combination of funds from the
+---
+10

 (then) Limerick City Council, Limerick County Council and Shannon